 Obviously, you’d first inquire, “Well, what does this business do?” and “how much money do you charge for the product?”
 Easy for hipster dude to answer.

 But then you follow up with, “Ok, but does it actually make a profit as well?
 How much does it cost to create the product?” etc, etc.

 And let’s say the Swede’s answer to those questions was, “I don’t know dude…we never really bothered to keep track of any of that shit…money tracking is so boring!”
 Then you would be like, “You’re an F-ing idiot, get out of my hot tub now.”

 You Are Running the Business of “YOU”!

 I really do credit much of my success to consistent money tracking.
-There is actually a widely accepted term for this process…it’s called “personal bookkeeping.”
+There is actually a not-so-widely known term for this process…it’s called “personal bookkeeping.”

 Yeah, yeah, I know…beekeeping is for businesses.
 Well guess what?
-Suuurrrprise!
-You are running the most important business in the world: THE BUSINESS OF YOU!
+You are running the most important business in the world: The Business of You!

-The truth is that, initially, most of my knowledge about running a business resulted from me hiring myself to run the business of ME.
+The truth is that, initially, most of my knowledge about business finances resulted from me hiring myself to run the business of me.
 Seriously, I gave myself my first job of “running a business” fresh out of college (and up to my eyeballs in debt).

 I started tracking all my income and expenses, and figuring out if the “business of me” was a “winner” or “loser.”
 As it turned out, my business was seriously underperforming.